suusanp/stealth-health/m1/case_study.md

 "Collect only the personal information your organization needs to fulfill a legitimate identified purpose." - PIPEDA Fair Information Principle 4 – Limiting Collection[^3]

 Fitbit's privacy policy states that it only collects personal information that is necessary for the operation of its devices and essential 'Services'.
 However, these 'Services' inlude advertising and marketing, and the sharing of personal information with third parties such as advertisers and business partners.
 Because of vagueness in PIPEDA and a lack of definition of what constitutes "legitimate", Fitbit is able to collect more personal information than functionally necessary, and share it with third parties under the guise of fulfilling a "legitimate identified purpose".

 #### 5. Limiting Use, Disclosure, and Retention

+"Obtain fresh consent if you intend to use or disclose personal information for a new purpose ...
+Collect, use or disclose personal information only for purposes that a reasonable person would consider appropriate in the circumstances."
+[PIPEDA Fair Information Principle 5 – Limiting Use, Disclosure, and Retention](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_use/)

+Fitbit, through Google, does not obtain fresh, meaningful consent from users when it collects new personal information or implements new uses of personal information.
+Google's method of informing users of changes to its privacy policy is to send emails to users, which does not meet the more stringent requirements of PIPEDA for obtaining meaningful consent as described in principle 3.

+Further, PIPEDA requires that user information must only be used for purposes that a reasonable person would consider appropriate in the circumstances, which, while a subjective standard, allows some flexibility for companies to use user information in ways that are not strictly necessary for the operation of their services.
+However, despite this flexibility, Fitbit's collection and use of personal data for advertising and marketing purposes, as well as their inconsistent privacy policies, overstep the bounds PIPEA sets for what is appropriate and are therefore not in compliance with principle 5.

+In terms data retention, Fitbit complies well enough according to their [data retention policy](https://support.google.com/product-documentation/answer/13532616?hl=en#zippy=%2Cwhat-retention-periods-apply-to-my-data).
+Data used for watch and app features are retained indefinitely, and other data is retained only as long as is legally necessary, although they also add a clause that it may be retained for "legitamate business purposes".
+This statement is vague, but does not provide enough information to determine that this is a PIPEDA violation.

 #### 6. Accuracy

 #### 7. Safeguards

 #### 8. Openness

 Fitbit's privacy policy is not open and transparent.
 It is vague and contradictory, and does not clearly define the purposes for which personal information is collected, used, and disclosed to third parties.

 To use the language of PIPEDA, Fitbit's privacy policy is not "easily understandable" and "easily available" to its users as required by PIPEDA's Fair Information Principle 8 – Openness.
 [PIPEDA Fair Information Principle 8 – Openness](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/the-personal-information-protection-and-electronic-documents-act-pipeda/p_principle/principles/p_openness/)